 - i.
 Storm water runoff will be managed and treated in accordance with the currently city-adopted version of the Department of Ecology Stormwater Design Manual (See PMC 21.10.040), all applicable city storm water standards, all applicable NPDES permit requirements, and BMPs/standard engineering practices in accordance with City Engineer approval. - ii.
 The applicant shall demonstrate, to the satisfaction of the City Engineer and/or designee, that infiltration of on-site storm water is not feasible before being permitted to use alternative design(s).
 Where permitted, alternative designs (e.g. collection into a storm water pond and/or vault, retention/detention systems and treatment), shall adhere to all applicable city storm water requirements in city standards, shall conform to all standard engineering practices, and the applicable storm water manual design requirements as administered and approved by the City Engineer and/or designee. - iii.
 The project location was not found to contain any hydrophytic vegetation, no field indications of hydric soil conditions, and no location on the project site-maintained hydrology indicative of wetlands.
 No areas of the project site are shown on the city's critical area maps as identified or suspected wetlands. - iv.
-Where projects are shown on the city's critical area maps as being within a critical aquifer recharge area or wellhead protection zone, additional review of impacts to ground water may be triggered, in accordance with standards in the city's critical areas ordinance. - v.
+Where projects are shown on the city's critical area maps as being within a critical aquifer recharge area or wellhead protection zone, additional review of impacts to ground water may be triggered, in accordance with standards in the city's critical areas ordinance.

+- v.
 Activities that do not cause degradation of groundwater or significantly impact the recharge of ground water aquifer may be permitted in a critical aquifer recharge area; provided, that the project complies with the city storm water management regulations and other applicable local, state, and federal regulations. - vi.
-All developments in the 100-year floodplain are required to meet the standards of PMC 21.07, flood control ordinance, and any other required stare and/or federal standards.
-Applicants are encouraged to consult with FEMA region X regarding their project if located in the regulated (100-year) floodplain. - vii.
+This project is not within the 100-year floodplain. - vii.
 Groundwater diversions, dewatering activities and/or construction-related ground water withdrawals may occur as a part of this project due to presence of high/perched ground water table/levels at the time of construction.
 However, any ground water diversions, withdrawals, dewatering, or other forms of ground water management that occur during site construction will be mitigated using engineering BMPs, as stipulated by the city standards manual, NPDES permits, current Department of Ecology storm water manual (in effect at the time of permitting), and standard engineering practices.